helix-editor/helix/book/src/install.md

 need to add the binary to your system's `$PATH` to access it from the command line.

-## Official repositories for Linux, macOS, Windows and OpenBSD
+## Linux, macOS, Windows and OpenBSD via official repositories

 Helix is available for Linux, macOS and Windows via the official repositories listed below.
-For installation instructions consult the documentation.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/helix.svg)](https://repology.org/project/helix/versions)

-If Helix is not available through the above list, you will need to use a third-party repository or build from source.

-## Third party repositories for Linux
+## Linux

 The following third party repositories are available: